Sraiti/QuotesScrapping/README.md

 # Quotes App

-in this i scrap quotes from this website and i made a REST API Back-end using node and i consume that api in the Front-end using react
+in this i scrap quotes from [This](http://quotes.toscrape.com/) website and i made a REST API Back-end using node and i consume that api in the Front-end using react

 ## Technologies used :